 |400||1.2 ± 0.1||2.0 ± 0.2|

 Statistical Analysis: The results are reported as mean ± SE.
-Statistical analysis was done using ANOVA (Tukey - multiple copmarision Test).
+Statistical analysis was done using ANOVA (Tukey - multiple comparisons Test).
 When probability (p) was less than 0.05 was considered as significant 15.

-RESULT AND DISCUSSION: In present study four extracts (ethanol, ethyl acetate, n-butanol and petroleum ether) of fruit part of Anethum graveolens were studied for laxative activity.
+RESULTS AND DISCUSSION: In the present study, four extracts (ethanol, ethyl acetate, n-butanol, and petroleum ether) of fruit part of Anethum graveolens were studied for laxative activity.

-ACKNOWLEDGEMENT: Authors wish to thank to local people of south eastern Odisha for giving valuable information about the plant and all so wish to express their gratitude to Jeypore College of Pharmacy, Rondapalli, Jeypore, Koraput, Odisha.
+ACKNOWLEDGEMENT: Authors wish to thank local people of South-eastern Odisha for giving valuable information about the plant and all so wish to express their gratitude to Jeypore College of Pharmacy, Rondapalli, Jeypore, Koraput, Odisha.

 - Wren RC: Potter’s new cyclopedia of botanical drugs and preparations.
 Saffron Walden, CW Daniel 1988.